 Understanding the Connection between Essential Requirements and Intended Learning Outcomes (ILOs)

-As we at Waterloo define ILOs, essential requirements are not automatically synonymous with them (see Figure 1).
+At UWaterloo, ILOs and essential requirements are not automatically synonymous (see Table 1).
 Essential requirements focus on “must-have” knowledge and skills representing key concepts or ways of working with content.
 They should be articulated to help inform the writing of ILOs (what students will be able to do with conceptual, procedural, and factual knowledge) and the development of assessments (how they will demonstrate their learning in some verifiable way for others).
 Furthermore, some ILOs will involve aspirational course or program goals, or less quantifiable elements (that is to say, the “nice-to-have” rather than the “need-to-have” in a disciplinary or theme area, or exploratory “expressive outcomes,” or flexible and creative goals).
-See Figure 1, below, for an attempt to show the similarities and differences between Essential Requirements and Intended Learning Outcomes.
+See Table 1, below, for a summary of the similarities and differences between Essential Requirements and Intended Learning Outcomes.

 Intended Learning Outcomes…